 Bel aims to double its sales in the medium long term, while maintaining tight control over its finances.
 The Group’s growth rests on its ability to grow in the markets where it operates and to make targeted acquisitions.
 Given current M&A prices in the food sector, and the deflationary environment observed over the past two years, Bel intends to focus, above all, on the quality of its growth, without timeline constraints to achieve that goal.

 Bel's financial performance indicators

 The Group uses non-IFRS financial performance indicators internally and for its external communication.
 These non-IFRS indicators are defined below:

 Organic growth corresponds to reported sales growth, excluding impacts from foreign exchange fluctuations and changes in the scope of consolidation, i.e. on a constant structure and exchange rate basis.
 The organic growth rate is calculated by applying the exchange rate for the prior year period to the current year period.

 Operating margin corresponds to operating income.

-Net financial debt is described in note 5.5 to the consolidated financial statements.
-It consists of long- and short-term borrowings, long- and short-term liabilities related to assets held under finance lease and current used banking facilities, less cash and cash equivalents.
+Net financial debt is described in note 5.5 to the summary consolidated financial statements for the half-year period.
+It consists of long- and short-term borrowings, long- and short-term right-of-use liabilities, and current used banking facilities, less cash and cash equivalents.